 Hold Harmless Group Premiums for Low Income Medicare Recipients

 The standard premium for 2017 for Part B was $134.
 Medicare recipients who were part of the hold harmless group paid on average $109.
-Since the social security COLA increased, that extra money will go towards their Part B premium instead of in their pockets.
+Since the social security COLA increased, that extra money will go towards their Part B premium.

 The Withholding Threshold For Early Fillers Will Increase

 Most people don’t know this aspect of social security, but if you enroll before you reach the full retirement age and you are still employed, the SSA can keep part or all of your benefits based on how much you make per year.

 In 2017, early fillers who were still working and earned an income of over $16,920 a year had $1 in benefit withheld by the SSA for every $2 they earned.
 In 2018, the withholding threshold is expected to rise by $17,040 annually, or $10 a month.

 Those who claim their social security benefits during the year in which they’re set to reach their full retirement age will also experience a similar change.
 In 2017, if you haven’t yet reached your full retirement age, the SSI withheld $1 for every $3 in earned income over $3,740 a month ($44,880 a year).